lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Optional-02-A-translation-story/README.md

-You have this global object:
+You are given this global object, holding sentences in different languages.

 ```ruby
 $strings = {